NobodyCaribou/HealthProtocol.me/README.md

 360 day training to become a health node

-Connect with a health node: open a lightning channel with them
+Connect with a validated health node for help by opening a lightning payment channel with them

-Proof of concept: Foot Nerd Experience
+Proof of concept: FNP